MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-identityinfo-table.md

 | `Tags`[*](#mdi-only)  | `dynamic` | For identities from Active Directory only, tags assigned to the account user |
 | `AssignedRoles[*](#mdi-only) ` | `dynamic` | For identities from Active Directory only, the roles assigned to the account user|

-<a name="mdi-only"></a>* For identities from on-premises Active Directory, currently available only in tenants with [Microsoft Defender for Identity](microsoft-365-security-center-mdi.md) deployed.
+<a name="mdi-only"></a>* Indicated data from Active Directory is available only for tenants with [Microsoft Defender for Identity](microsoft-365-security-center-mdi.md) deployed.

 ## Related topics